prakashnk/TrafficAlert/README.md

 - Python 3.10+
 - Google Maps Directions API key (the Places API is recommended for richer autocomplete suggestions, but the app now falls back to the Geocoding API when Places isn't enabled)
-- Gmail account with an [App Password](https://support.google.com/accounts/answer/185833) (required only if you enable email notifications)
+- HTTPS-capable email API endpoint and API key (required only if you enable email notifications)

 ## Setup